Cocktails – Aviary Style

 - Blend with an immersion blender on high speed until the sodium alginate is completely dissolved, without clumps

-- Strain through a fine mesh strainer into a clean round pan or rondeau to allow a depth of 1-1/2″ to 2″ of alginate solution
+- Strain through a fine mesh strainer into a large, clean round pan (rondeau) to allow a depth of 1-1/2″ to 2″ of alginate solution.
+Rest overnight in the refrigerator to let the alginate fully hydrate and all the bubbles to dissipate

 - Juice the cucumbers in a juicer, strain through a cheesecloth lined fine mesh strainer.
 Reserve 1000 grams for making spheres.
 Save the rest in an airtight mason jar and refrigerate for storage of the spheres